okta/okta.github.io/_source/_use_cases/hooks/index.md

 ### Request and Response Overview

 Okta's request to your external service consists of an HTTPS POST request with a JSON payload.
 The objects included in the JSON payload provide data relevant to the process flow that triggered the inline hook.
-The objects included vary depending on the type of inline hook you're using.
+The set of objects varies depending the type of inline hook you're using.

 {% img hook-request-response.png "Hook Request and Response" alt:"Hook Request and Response" %}

 Your service needs to handle the inline hook by responding to Okta's request.
-The JSON payload of your response contains a `commands` object, in which you can send commands to Okta that affect the course of the Okta process flow or modify Okta objects.
+The JSON payload of your response contains a `commands` object, in which you can send commands to Okta that affect the course of the Okta process flow, as well as modify Okta objects.
 The commands that are available vary depending on the type of inline hook you're using.

 ## The Request